sonic-net/SONiC/doc/mgmt/SONiC_TIMEZONE_HLD.md

 - OpenConfig YANG model in openconfig-system.yang to set and get configured timezone in the configDB
 - OpenConfig RPC YANG model to get timezone from timedatectl output, including UTC offset
 - SONiC clock model in sonic-system-clock.yang to set and get configured timezone in the configDB
-- SONiC clock model in sonic-system-clock.yang to get timezone from timedatectl output, including UTC offset

 **time and date**